How much does it cost to do a Pilates session?

 Reformer studios are opening up all over the place!
 A casual class is as low as $30 for a single group reformer class.
 These classes have a young client base with a high level of fitness and a large number of participants in the class (usually more than 20).
 These classes are not for pre and postnatal, clinical or rehab exercise.
 Often the teachers cannot get around to correct the form of anyone in the class as they have to keep the class moving.

-Independent Mobile Pilates instructors can start at $50 cash and be as much as $100/session + tax.
+Independent Mobile Pilates instructors can start at $60 and be as much as $120, sessions can range in length from 30 minutes to 1 hour.

 Pilates Cost Summary;